Exotic G_2-manifolds: Orthogonal matching

 \begin{rmk} According to Theorem 1.7 and Corollary 1.13 of \cite{nu}, the torsion-free \gtstr s of diffeomorphic 2-connected twisted connected sums with $d$ not divisible by 3 are automatically homotopic (if one chooses the diffeomorphism correctly).
-However, the table shows that there are also numerous instances of diffeomorphic twisted connected sums with $d = 6$, \eg $(b_3, d) = (103,6)$ is realised by 7 different twisted connected sums.
-In that case it is not clear whether the associated torsion-free \gtstr s are homotopic. \end{rmk}
+While Table \ref{table:perp} shows that there are also numerous instances of diffeomorphic twisted connected sums with $d = 6$ (\eg $(b_3, d) = (103,6)$ is realised by 7 different twisted connected sums), Wallis \cite[Corollary 6.5.2]{wallis:thesis} builds on the methods of this paper to compute the \gtstr s' $\xi$-invariant introduced in \cite[Definition 6.8]{nu}, showing that the \gtstr s are homotopic for these examples too.
+However, \cite[Table 8.1]{wallis:thesis} exhibits other examples (involving skew matchings) where the \gtstr s of twisted connected sums can be distinguished by the $\xi$-invariant. \end{rmk}